anenbergb/Co-DETR-TensorRT/README.md

 This repository presents a refactored implementation of the [open-mmlab/mmdetection](https://github.com/open-mmlab/mmdetection/tree/main/projects/CO-DETR) Co-DETR object detection neural network architecture to enable export and compilation from [Pytorch](https://pytorch.org/) to [NVIDIA's TensorRT Deep Learning Optimization and Runtime framework](https://developer.nvidia.com/tensorrt).

 Compiliation from Pytorch to TensorRT is accomplished in two steps
+### 1. Ahead-of-Time (AOT) graph tracing:
-1. Trace the Co-DETR neural network graph via [`torch.export.export`](https://pytorch.org/docs/stable/export.html#torch.export.export) to yield an Export Intermediate Representation (IR) (`torch.export.ExportedProgram`) that bundles the computational graph (`torch.fx.GraphModule`), the graph signature specifying the parameters and buffer names used and mutated within the graph, and parameters and weights of the model.
-The Ahead-of-Time (AOT) tracing process removes all Python control flow and data structures, and recasts the computation as a series of [ATen operators](https://pytorch.org/executorch/stable/ir-ops-set-definition.html)
+The Co-DETR neural network graph is traced via [`torch.export.export`](https://pytorch.org/docs/stable/export.html#torch.export.export) to yield an Export Intermediate Representation (IR) (`torch.export.ExportedProgram`) that bundles the computational graph (`torch.fx.GraphModule`), the graph signature specifying the parameters and buffer names used and mutated within the graph, and the parameters and weights of the model.
+The tracing process removes all Python control flow and data structures, and recasts the computation as a series of functional [ATen operators](https://pytorch.org/executorch/stable/ir-ops-set-definition.html).

 * References:
   * https://pytorch.org/docs/stable/export.ir_spec.html
   * https://pytorch.org/cppdocs/

+### 2. TorchDynamo compilation to TensorRT:
-2. Compile the traced IR graph to TensorRT via [`torch_tensorrt.dynamo.compile`](https://pytorch.org/TensorRT/py_api/dynamo.html).
-The [torch_tensorrt](https://pytorch.org/TensorRT/) library uses the [TorchDynamo](https://pytorch.org/docs/stable/torch.compiler_dynamo_overview.html) compiler to replace Pytorch operators in the traced graph with equivalent TensorRT operators.
-Operators unsupported in TensorRT will be left as Pytorch ATen operators, resulting a hybrid graph composed on ATen and TensorRT subgraphs.
+The traced IR graph is compiled to TensorRT via [`torch_tensorrt.dynamo.compile`](https://pytorch.org/TensorRT/py_api/dynamo.html).
+The [torch_tensorrt](https://pytorch.org/TensorRT/) library uses the [TorchDynamo](https://pytorch.org/docs/stable/torch.compiler_dynamo_overview.html) compiler to replace Pytorch ATen operators in the traced graph with equivalent TensorRT operators.
+Operators unsupported in TensorRT are left as Pytorch ATen operators, resulting a hybrid graph composed on Pytorch ATen and TensorRT subgraphs.
 The TensorRT-compatible subgraphs are optimized and executed using TensorRT, while the remaining parts are handled by PyTorch's native execution.
-In general, a model fully compiled to TensorRT operators is expected to achieve better performance.
+In general, a model fully compiled to TensorRT operators will achieve better performance.
 To enable full TensorRT compilation of Co-DETR, I implemented a [C++ TensorRT Plugin for the Multi-Scale Deformable Attention operator](codetr/csrc/deformable_attention_plugin.cpp) and a [dynamo_tensorrt_converter wrapper](codetr/csrc/deformable_attention_plugin.cpp).

-The compiled Co-DETR TensorRT can be run in Python or C++ with the TorchScript frontend or with native TensorRT.
-To execute with native TensorRT, the model can be serialized to a TensorRT engine via `torch_tensorrt.dynamo.convert_exported_program_to_serialized_trt_engine`.
+The compiled Co-DETR TensorRT model can be saved to disk as a [TorchScript](https://pytorch.org/docs/stable/jit.html) model via [`torch_tensorrt.save`](https://pytorch.org/TensorRT/py_api/torch_tensorrt.html?highlight=save#torch_tensorrt.save).
+The TorchScript can be standalone executed in Python or C++.

+Alternatively, the Co-DETR TensorRT model can be serialized to a TensorRT engine via `torch_tensorrt.dynamo.convert_exported_program_to_serialized_trt_engine` and saved to disk as a binary file.
+The serialized TensorRT engine can be run natively with TensorRT in Python or C++.

 * References
   * https://github.com/pytorch/TensorRT